Omni-Partners-LLP/site-pitch-deck/src/slides/03-application.md

 # Application

 - Always started from an Issued DIP
-- All details from the Application form are available
+- All details from the Application form are available in later stages
 - Wizard flows for entering data
 - Read-only summary view to show all data in compact form
 - Facility Letter can be generated